-I came up from nothing – you can watch a video about me and my past here – and I don’t want anyone to go through the same struggles that I did.
+I came up from significant personal difficult- you can watch a video about me and my past here – and I don’t want anyone to go through the same struggles that I did.
 This blog is intended to help people achieve their dreams.
-It really is possible with luck and guidance.
-Through work and luck, I was able to attend MIT for four and a half years on full scholarship.
+Through work, guidance, and luck, I was able to attend MIT for four and a half years on full scholarship.
 You can view some of what I’ve accomplished on my resume.
 Proudly, I have earned a 4.2/5.0 GPA at MIT; I’m excited to share the learning process that went into this accomplishment.
-I’ve figured out how to do some of it -life, work, school, self – and I want to share the process of figuring it all out!

 I also talk about my small cat.
 Prilla is a shelter cat from the MSPCA.
 She was a teen mom living out on the streets until the MSPCA found her.
 All her kittens were adopted before her.
 She languished in ill humor.
 Finally, I adopted her, whisking her away to Random Hall and then to my off campus apartment.
 Prilla is a laid back cat with plenty of nick names: Prilla-illa, Prills, Meow-ster, Loser cat, Bae, Cat (Breakfast at Tiffany’s style), and more.
 Her least favorite nick name is Cow from when she had her tummy shaved from neutering and her black spots gave her a particularly unfashionable cow like look.